spiral/shopify-starter-kit/README.md

 - Using linting and code styling tools
 - Customized auto-corrections style code at the time of commit creation

+All templates in src folder based on shopify starter theme and provide BEM naming methodology.
 Advanced mode supported partial moving to new structure and all files in `./theme` folder will work totally fine.
 `
 NOTE: this mod is only suitable for those stores where no code changes are expected in the admin panel.